 Finally, we applied several constraints related to the presence of the dark matter candidate $\chi$.
 One of the most important requirements is to ensure a DM relic abundance $\Omega h^2$ prediction in agreement with the observations made by the Planck satellite, leading to a measurement of $(\Omega h^2)_{\rm Planck} = (0.119 \pm 0.003)$~\cite{Planck:2018vyg}.
 In our analysis, this value will serve as an upper limit for the dark matter relic abundance produced via the freeze-out mechanism predicted by our model, considering that a prediction lying below $(\Omega h^2)_{\rm Planck}$ would allow for other contributions (particle or astrophysical) to the dark matter relic abundance.
 We computed $\Omega h^2$ using \texttt{MicrOmegas}~\cite{Belanger:2018ccd}.
-Regarding DM direct detection constraints, the primary objective of this paper is to compute the DM-nucleon scattering cross section in the zero momentum-transfer at the one-loop level of perturbative expansion and to compare our results with the current limits set by XENON1T~\cite{XENON:2018voc} \htm{PandaX-4T~\cite{PandaX-4T:2021bab} and LUX-ZEPLIN (LZ)~\cite{LZnew},} and, \htm{in addition,} with future limits projected for DARWIN~\cite{DARWIN:2016hyl}.
+Regarding DM direct detection constraints, the primary objective of this paper is to compute the DM-nucleon scattering cross section in the zero momentum-transfer at the one-loop level of perturbative expansion and to compare our results with the current limits set by XENON1T~\cite{XENON:2018voc}, \htm{PandaX-4T~\cite{PandaX-4T:2021bab} and LUX-ZEPLIN (LZ)~\cite{LZnew},} and, \htm{in addition,} with future limits projected for DARWIN~\cite{DARWIN:2016hyl}.
 Note that there are other planned direct detection experiments such as SuperCDMS~\cite{SuperCDMS:2022kse}, just to name \htm{an example}.
 We have taken DARWIN as a prototype \htm{for} future DD experiment.

-This will be discussed in detail in the following.
-We do not take into account constraints from the indirect detection of DM, because these constraints are only relevant in a narrow mass window of the DM below $m_\chi \lesssim 100\gev$~\cite{Fermi-LAT:2016uux}, and the application of the indirect-detection constraints relies on a Monte-Carlo simulation which is computationally quite expensive (see \citere{Biekotter:2021ovi} for details).
+We \htk{finally note that we} do not take into account constraints from the indirect detection of DM, because these constraints are only relevant in a narrow mass window of the DM below $m_\chi \lesssim 100\gev$~\cite{Fermi-LAT:2016uux}, and the application of the indirect-detection constraints relies on a Monte-Carlo simulation which is computationally quite expensive (see \citere{Biekotter:2021ovi} for details).